Peakboard/peakboard-templates.github.io/_templates/OKR-Team-Goals-Google-Spreadsheet/en.md

 layout: article
 title: OKR Team Goals with Google Spreadsheet
 description:
   - OKR is a management method for linking the goals of each individual employee to those of the company.
 This template offers the possibility to display up to 4 Objectives and 3 Key Results.
 For this purpose, the respective data is loaded from a variable list.
-You can replace this variable list with another datasource, such as Google Spreadsheet, so that you can easily adapt it to your needs.
+You can replace this variable list with another datasource, such as Google Spreadsheet or Excel, so that you can easily adapt it to your needs.
 lang: en
 weight: 1000
 isDraft: false